List of samurai

 The following is a list of Samurai and their wives.
-They are listed alphabetically by their family names.
-Some changed their names and they are listed by their final names.
+They are listed alphabetically by name.
+Some have used multiple names, and are listed by their final name.
 Note that this list is not complete or comprehensive; the total number of persons who belonged to the samurai-class of Japanese society, during the time that such a social category existed, would be in the millions.